INDONESIA FURNITURE AS A KEY TO NATIONAL ECONOMY

 Indonesia actively participated in the International Furniture Exhibition Expo (IFEX).
 Based on the Himpunan Industri Mebel dan Kerajinan Indonesia (HIMKI), IFEX is an important platform to promote the Furniture Indonesia industry and has a positive impact on the national economy.
 Bringing many international buyers, IFEX allows Indonesia to display their furniture industry on a global platform annually, further encouraging expor growh and contributing to national economic development. https://indonesiabusinesspost.com/

-The furniture industry makes a significant contribution to the Indonesian economy.
-In 2021, the wooden industry and wooden products, including furniture, contributed approximately 0,41% to the Gross Domestic Product (GDP), Statista
+The furniture industry makes a significant contribution to the Indonesia economy.
+In 2021, the wooden industry and wooden products, including furniture, contributed approximately 0,41% to the Gross Domestic Product (GDP), Statista.

 On the other hand, this industry provides more job opportunities in various segments, ranging from the local artisan, small workshop, to logistic providers and exporters.
 This industry also supports small and medium enterprises (SMEs), helping them to grow and compete internationally.
 Furniture industry development also supports the related sectors such as textile, packaging, and interior design, creating the ripple effect for economic growth.